canva-sdks/canva-apps-sdk-starter-kit/examples/digital_asset_management/README.md

    npm start digital_asset_management --ngrok
    ```

-2. After ngrok is running, copy your ngrok url
+2. After ngrok is running, copy your ngrok URL
    (e.g. <https://0000-0000.ngrok-free.app>) to the clipboard.
    1. Go to your app in the [Developer Portal](https://www.canva.com/developers/apps).
    2. Navigate to the "Add authentication" section of your app.
    3. Check "This app requires authentication"
-   4. In the "Redirect URL" text box, enter your ngrok url followed by `/redirect-url` e.g.
+   4. In the "Redirect URL" text box, enter your ngrok URL followed by `/redirect-url` e.g.
       <https://0000-0000.ngrok-free.app/redirect-url>
-   5. In the "Authentication base URL" text box, enter your ngrok url followed by `/` e.g.
+   5. In the "Authentication base URL" text box, enter your ngrok URL followed by `/` e.g.
       <https://0000-0000.ngrok-free.app/>
       Note: Your ngrok URL changes each time you restart ngrok.
 Keep these fields up to
       date to ensure your example authentication step will run.

 3. Make sure the app is authenticating users by making the following changes:
    1. Replace

       `router.post("/resources/find", async (req, res) => {`